PhantomDraft/phantomdraft.github.io/content/en/articles/The idea of Apocalypse in horror films, particularly slashers films.md

 ### The Last Man on Earth

-From 1818 to 1826\. *The Last Man on Earth* is an apocalyptic science fiction novel by Mary Shelley, which received the worst reviews of all her novels.
+From 1818 to 1826\. <a href="/library/the-last-man-1826/" target="_blank">The Last Man</a> is an apocalyptic science fiction novel by Mary Shelley, which received the worst reviews of all her novels.
 Critics mocked the very idea of a “last man on earth” and judged the author’s sanity as “sick”.

-Mary Shelley herself claimed that in 1818 (the year *Frankenstein* was published), she discovered prophetic writings in a cave near Naples, which she edited and presented to the world as the story of a man living at the end of the 21st century.
+Mary Shelley herself claimed that in 1818 (the year Frankenstein was published), she discovered prophetic writings in a cave near Naples, which she edited and presented to the world as the story of a man living at the end of the 21st century.
 Specifically, the events in the novel begin in 2073 and end in 2100\.

 It’s remarkable how closely these old challenges for humanity resemble our “young and new” ones.